1

 Are stinkbugs poisonous?

 However, as with other mysteries around the joro, we still don’t have strong evidence showing that they can control pest populations.
 Beyond that, it’s also unclear whether any pest control benefits would outweigh the potential costs to our native insects and the vital roles they play in our ecosystems.
+It’s extremely important to remember that a comparably small number of insect species are pests; the vast majority play an essential role in making the Earth a livable planet.
 One 2023 study researching joro diets suggests that they eat a variety of invertebrates, especially including:

 • Beetles (Coleoptera)